-The new manual gives more attention to projects where CO2 is reduced and has become a more efficient standard.
+The new Handbook gives more attention to projects where CO2 is reduced and has become a more efficient standard.
 This means that explanations of requirements have been clarified and that a project file is introduced.
 There is also more alignment with international standards.

 A transitional arrangement of six months applies to Handbook 3.1.
 This means that from 22 December 2020 (six months after the publication date) all audits (initial, annual and reassessments) will be mandatory according to Handbook 3.1.
 Before that date, it is of course already permitted to conduct audits according to Handbook 3.1.
 Example: if you had an audit in accordance with the old standard in May 2020, you only have to switch to Handbook 3.1 with your next audit in May 2021.

 That's right.
 A small proportion of certificate holders had their emission inventory checked by an independent verifying body (requirement 3.A.2) instead of their CB.
-This option expires with the new manual.
-For those organisations that already have a verification statement, a transitional period of 15 months applies, provided that this statement was issued before the end of the transitional period (22 December 2020) of the new manual.
+This option expires with the new Handbook.
+For those organisations that already have a verification statement, a transitional period of 15 months applies, provided that this statement was issued before the end of the transitional period (22 December 2020) of the new Handbook.

 The CO2 Performance Ladder is an instrument that helps companies reduce CO2.
 The instrument is used by clients and contractors for tenders.
 The principle of the Ladder is that efforts are rewarded with a concrete advantage in the tendering process in the form of a discount on the registration price.